-Though they take very different approaches, both clear aligners and veneers have the ability to deliver the smile you’ve always wanted.
-Aligners put pressure on the teeth to gradually move them into new positions over time.
-On the other hand, veneers are thin shells affixed to the front of your teeth to quickly address cosmetic concerns like discoloration, small gaps, or chipped teeth.
+Though they take very different approaches, both clear aligners and veneers can deliver the smile you’ve always wanted.
+Aligners put pressure on the teeth to move them into new positions over time.
+On the other hand, veneers are thin shells affixed to the front of your teeth to address cosmetic concerns like discoloration, small gaps, or chipped teeth.

-But how do these very different treatment options compare when it comes to cost?
+But how do the costs of these very different treatment options compare?
 That’s what we’re here to clear up.
-In this guide, we’ll outline the average cost of aligners and veneers, and explain some important things to keep in mind when calculating the lifetime treatment cost
+In this guide, we’ll outline the average prices of aligners and veneers, and explain some important things to keep in mind when calculating the lifetime treatment cost.

 Table of Contents